genesisraaiin-star/cleanmypool/README.md

 - Set up Google Workspace (optional, for @cleanmypool.pro email)

 ### 6. EmailJS — **Fallback / Separate**
-- Go to emailjs.com → Create new account for CleanMyPool
+- Go to emailjs.com → Create new account for CleanMyPool LLC
 - Create a new service (connect to cleanmypool Gmail)
 - Create a template for signup notifications
 - Get your **Public Key**, **Service ID**, **Template ID**